-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Metriodology Assumptions project descriptions and activity/service category codes % allocated to pipeline and total allocated to pipeline excluding related parties.
+Table Name Base Information Population Approach 0 Mathadalam A Reference Item Actual / Estimate Source Methodology Assumptions project descriptions and activity/service category codes % allocated to pipeline and total allocated to pipeline excluding related parties.
 As described above, the majority of costs that EGP incurs are sourced from a related entity JAM which records costs that are attributable to EGP and uses SAP functionality that transfers such costs at zero margin to EGP.
 These costs are reported in the 'Shared costs paid to related parties' column.
 Shared costs are allocated to the pipeline in the following ways: Directly to the asset through a PM Order which is the lowest level cost collector.
 PM Order's settle or cascade up to a specific project (WBS) in SAP.
 Based on allocation methodologies such as historic time-writing data.
 Causal drivers e.g. number of laptops users for IT Telecommunication costs.
 The costs allocated to each shared cost category (e.g. 'Employee costs', 'information technology and communication costs' etc.) is an aggregate of one or more projects with varying cost allocation percentages from the different shared functions.
-The percentage allocated to a pipeline is calculated as: The causal drivers that allocate shared costs to EGP are a reasonable method for such allocations
+The percentage allocated to a pipeline is calculated as:

-7 - SHARED COSTS
+SHARED COSTS - 7

-Table Name Base Information Population Approach Source Methodology Assumptions Reference Item Actual / Estimate Odrice methodology Assumptions Amounts allocated to pipeline divided by the gross amount across the Jemena Group.
+Table Base Information Population Approach Makedalama Name Reference Item Actual / Estimate Source Methodology Assumptions Amounts allocated to pipeline divided by the gross amount across the Jemena Group.
 The shared costs allocated to the pipeline is sourced from SAP using a combination of projects and cost elements.